Sweden, officially the Kingdom of Sweden.

 Swedish climate is usually less rainy and more continental, so it is colder in winter and warmer and sunnier in summer.

-Winter is the season with the most noticeable contrasts between the different parts of the country, the average temperatures vary greatly between the different areas the temperature hovers around freezing (0 °C or 32 °F) in much of the country in January and February in the far south and around -1.5 °C (29 °F) in Stockholm, while it's around -10 °C (14 °F) in the north-central part and -15 °C (5 °F) in the far north.
+In winter the average temperatures vary greatly between the different areas the temperature hovers around freezing (0 °C or 32 °F) in much of the country in January and February in the far south and around -1.5 °C (29 °F) in Stockholm, while it's around -10 °C (14 °F) in the north-central part and -15 °C (5 °F) in the far north.

-In Sweden, as generally happens in Nordic countries, winter is also characterized by the length of the days: in December, the days are very short, and the sun doesn't even rise in the far north; February is typically colder than December, but the days begin to lengthen fairly clearly.
+winter is also characterized by the length of the days: in December, the days are very short, and the sun doesn't even rise in the far north; February is typically colder than December, but the days begin to lengthen fairly clearly.

 The peaks of summer heat are similar across the country as well, around 28/32 °C (82/90 °F); hot periods are typically short and do not last more than two or three days (even though in the summer of 2018, the heat lasted for long periods).